Diocletianic Persecution: Italy and Spain

 On 18 April 308, Maxentius allowed the Christians to hold another election for the city's bishop, which Eusebius won.
 Eusebius was a moderate, however, in a still-divided Church.
-Heraclius, head of the rigorist faction, opposed readmission of the lapsed.
+Heraclius, the head of the rigorist faction, opposed readmission of the lapsed.
 Rioting followed, and Maxentius exiled the combative pair from the city, leaving Eusebius to die in Sicily on 21 October.
 The office was vacant for almost three years, until Maxentius permitted another election.
 Miltiades was elected on 2 July 311, as Maxentius prepared to face Constantine in battle.
 Miltiades sent two deacons with letters from Maxentius to the prefect of Rome, the head of the city, responsible for publishing imperial edicts within the city, to ensure compliance.
 African Christians were still recovering lost property as late as 312.

 Outside Rome, there are fewer sure details of the progress and effects of the persecution in Italy, and the number of deaths is unclear.
 The Acta Eulpi records the martyrdom of Euplus of Catania, a Christian who dared to carry the holy Gospels around, refusing to surrender them.
 Euplus was arrested on April 29, 304, tried, and martyred on August 12.
-According to the Martyrologium Hieronymianus, the bishop of Aquileia Chrysogonus was executed during this period, while Maximus of Turin and Venatius Fortunatus mention the martyrdom of Cantius, Cantianus and Cantianilla in Aquileia as well.
+According to the Martyrologium Hieronymianus, the bishop of Aquileia Chrysogonus was executed during this period, and Maximus of Turin and Venatius Fortunatus mention the martyrdom of Cantius, Cantianus and Cantianilla in Aquileia as well.
 In Spain the bishop Ossius of Corduba narrowly escaped martyrdom.

 Constantine confronted and defeated Maxentius at the Battle of the Milvian Bridge outside Rome on 28 October 312; Maxentius retreated to the Tiber river and drowned.
 Constantine entered the city the next day but declined to take part in the traditional ascent up the Capitoline Hill to the Temple of Jupiter.
 Constantine's army had advanced on Rome under a Christian sign.
 It had become, officially at least, a Christian army.
 Constantine's apparent conversion was visible elsewhere, too.
 Bishops dined at Constantine's table, and many Christian building projects began soon after his victory.
 On 9 November 312, the old headquarters of the Imperial Horse Guard were razed to make way for the Lateran Basilica.
 Under Constantine's rule, Christianity became the prime focus of official patronage.